akornatskyy/wheezy.http/doc/userguide.rst

 While working with request form/query you get a dictionary.
 The dictionary keys are the unique form variable names and the values are lists of values for each name.
-There usually exists just one value so working with list is not that convenient.
+There usually exists just one value, so working with list is not that convenient.
 You can use ``first_item_adapter`` or ``last_item_adapter`` (see `wheezy.core`_)::